Sportacus: Reception

 Sportacus has taken part in several health campaigns.
-In 2010, Sportacus and then first lady of the USA Michelle Obama visited the Bruce Monroe school in Washington as part of the Let's Move! campaign.
+In 2010, Sportacus and then-first lady of the USA Michelle Obama visited the Bruce Monroe school in Washington as part of the Let's Move! campaign.
 In 2012 Sportacus visited Wareham Wareham Children’s Centre as part of the Change4Life campaign in the UK.
 In 2013 Sportacus was the only character from LazyTown that attended a sport campaign in Egilsstaðir and Borgarnes in Iceland as part of the European Move week campaign.

 In 2006 Magnús Scheving, the Sportacus actor and creator, hired Dýri Kristjánsson as the stuntman for the Sportacus role.
 In 2014 Dýri took completely over the role of Sportacus, as Magnús was becoming too old for the role.

+Colombian gymnast Ángel Barajas, who won a silver medal at the 2024 Summer Olympics, cited Sportacus as his inspiration for starting gymnastics.